 Hiscock (1983) noted that a community, under conditions of scour and abrasion from stones and boulders moved by storms, developed into a community similar to this biotope, consisting of fast growing species such as Spirobranchus (formerly Pomatoceros) triqueter.
-Off Chesil Bank, the epifaunal community dominated by Spirobranchus (as Pomatoceros) triqueter and Balanus crenatus decreased in cover in October as it was scoured away in winter storms, but recolonised in May to June (Gorzula, 1977).
+Off Chesil Bank, the epifaunal community dominated by Spirobranchus (as Pomatoceros) triqueter and Balanus crenatus decreased in cover in October as it was scoured away in winter storms, but recolonised in May to June (Gorzula 1977).
 Warner (1985) reported that the community did not contain any persistent individuals but that recruitment was sufficiently predictable to result in a dynamic stability and a similar community, dominated by Spirobranchus (as Pomatoceros) triqueter, Balanus crenatus and Electra pilosa, (an encrusting bryozoan), was present in 1979, 1980 and 1983 (Riley and Ballerstedt, 2005).

 Shanks & Wright (1986), found that even small pebbles (<6 cm) that were thrown by wave action in Southern California shores could create patches in Chthamalus fissus aggregations and could smash owl limpets (Lottia gigantea).
 Average, estimated survivorship of limpets at a wave exposed site, with many loose cobbles and pebbles allowing greater levels of abrasion was 40% lower than at a sheltered site.
-Severe storms were observed to lead to an almost total destruction of local populations of limpets through abrasion by large rocks and boulders.
+Severe storms were observed to lead to almost total destruction of local populations of limpets through abrasion by large rocks and boulders.

 Sensitivity assessment.
-The impact of surface abrasion will depend on the footprint, duration and magnitude of the pressure, however persistent abrasion from scouring could result in a change to the similar biotope LR.FLR.CvOv.ScrFa (Connor et al., 2004).
-The evidence for the effects of trampling and scour on barnacles suggest that resistance, to a single abrasion event is 'Low' and recovery is 'High'.
-Sensitivity is assessed as 'Low'.
+The impact of surface abrasion will depend on the footprint, duration and magnitude of the pressure.
+High levels of abrasion from scouring by mobile cobbles and pebbles is an important structuring factor in this biotope (Connor et al., 2004) but the persistence of the assemblage may depend on rapid recovery rather than high resistance (Gorzula, 1977).
+The evidence for the effects of trampling on barnacles and severe scour on Balanus crenatus and Spirobranchus triqueter, suggest that resistance, to a single abrasion event is 'Low' and recovery is 'High'.
+Sensitivity is assessed as 'Low', based upon the information for these species and the Coralline spp.